-Stockholder Shares of series B-2 preferred stock Total P turchase Price Entities affiliated with Partech Ventures(1) 1,160,363 \$ 500,000 Hummer Winblad Venture Partners V, L.P.(2) 1,160,363 \$ 500,000
+Stockholder preferred stock Total P urchase Price Entities affiliated with Partech Ventures(1) 1,160,363 \$ 500,000 Hummer Winblad Venture Partners V, L.P.(2) 1,160,363 \$ 500,000

-(1) Shares were purchased by the following affiliates of Partech Ventures, whose shares are aggregated for purposes of reporting stock ownership: Partech U.S. Partners IV LLC, Partech International Growth Capital II LLC, AXA Growth Capital II LP, 45th Parallel LLC and PAR SF II, LLC.
-Tim Wilson, a member of our board of directors, was a Partner of Partech International, LLC, a venture capital firm, at the time of this purchase.

-(2) Mitchell Kertzman, a member of our board of directors, is a managing director of the general partner of the purchaser.
+- (1) Shares were purchased by the following affiliates of Partech Ventures, whose shares are aggregated for purposes of reporting stock ownership: Partech U.S. Partners IV LLC, Partech International Growth Capital II LLC, Partech International Growth Capital II LLC, Partech International Growth Capital II LLC, AXA Growth Capital II LP, 45th Parallel LLC and PAR SF II, LLC.
+Tim Wilson, a member of our board of directors, was a Partner of Partech International, LLC, a venture capital firm, at the time of this purchase. - (2) Mitchell Kertzman, a member of our board of directors, is a managing director of the general partner of the purchaser.